You are here

 Background

-The BC Society of Landscape Architects (BCSLA) Philip Tattersfield Essay Competition promotes design writing, diversifies student skillsets, and elevates the level of writing within the profession, early in the careers of future landscape architects.
+The BC Society of Landscape Architects (BCSLA) Philip Tattersfield Essay Competition promotes design writing, diversifies student skill sets, and elevates the level of writing within the profession, early in the careers of future landscape architects.

 Philip Tattersfield, LMBCSLA #001, FCSLA, had a distinguished career as the first landscape architect registered in British Columbia.
 Over his career, Tattersfield authored more than 150 publications, briefs, lectures, and television series in North America and overseas covering philosophical and technical aspects of practice.
 He was integral in shaping the BCSLA and contributed extensively to the BCSLA publication, SITELINES MAGAZINE.
 This scholarship was established to honour his memory.